-- 1. Be a member of ABC. - 2.
-Have an interest in helping ABC achieve its organizational goals. - 3.
-Have experience in web design or user-interface design (no experience in web programming is required). - 4.
-Have editorial and/or administrative experience. - 5.
-Be comfortable working with both ABC administrators and web programming professionals.
+- 1. Have an interest in helping ABC achieve its organizational goals. - 2.
+Have experience in web design or user-interface design (no experience in web programming is required). - 3.
+Have editorial and/or administrative experience. - Be comfortable working with both ABC administrators and web programming professionals.